 It was a Malfoy owl—she wasn't going to risk it.

 "Are you sure about staying in Knockturn Alley?"
-Narcissa poured over her son: straightening his robes, brushing back his hair, rubbing the nonexistent smudge off of his face.
+Narcissa was smothering her son: straightening his robes, brushing back his hair, rubbing the nonexistent smudge off of his face.
 Standing on front of their fireplace, Draco tried to pull away from his overbearing mother.

 "I'm positive—" Unless you want to know that I'm going to visit the Muggle-born Bellatrix tried to curse.